I love this tea. There is something special about it. It has a rich smoothness that reminds me of caramel and a hint of smokiness.

+Lot Notes.
 It started with the color and size of the leaves.
-Leaves are long, flat and thin.
+Leaves are long, flat, black and golden brown.
 Pluck is primarily the top two leaves and a bud.
-Leaves are large & long in size (not a classic shiny needle style). and a golden-brown color.
 Aroma is sweet, like straw but rich.
 Given the date of the lot’s harvest and the leaf pluck, we felt this tea would offer a new taste opportunity.
 Tea was harvested April 2022.

+Tea Facts.
 This lot was grown in Northern Fujian Province in the famous Panyang area.
 Tea gardens in this area were established more than 300 years ago.
 This style of Golden Needle is not common and perhaps its presence in the market once again reflects the growing demand for black tea in China’s domestic market.
 Pluck is two leaves and a bud.
-The tea was harvested in April 2019.

-Plucked early in the harvest window, the taste is clean and smooth.
-We find it cups to a lush sweetness, filling the mouth with muted fruity notes.
+Tasting Notes.
+Plucked early in the harvest window, the leaves offer a full-bodied flavor.
+We find it cups lush & sweet, filling the mouth with wet, fruity notes hints of apricots.
 The finish is quite nice, smooth and lingering!
 This style of black tea ages does well in holding body & flavors with aging.

 Brewing suggestions.
-We suggest 3 grams per 8-12 ounces of water at a temperature right up to 205 degrees F. Steep for 2-3 minutes and taste.
-The flavors will gradually grow on the palate.
+We suggest 3 grams per 6-8 ounces of water at a temperature right up to 205 degrees F. Steep for 2-3 minutes and taste.
+The flavors gradually grow on the palate.
 Leaves will offer 2-3 steeps.